CasCodes/Ticketautomat/README.md

 ## Installation 💾

-Option 1: Using jar (recommended)
+Option 1: Using jar
 - Download the .jar file from packages
 - Navigate into the directory where it is stored
 - run `java -jar <filename>.jar` (This should boot up a local server on port:8080)

+IMPORTANT!
+The email sending doesn't work with the .jar!

-Option 2: Running from source (for development)
+Option 2: Running from source
   1. git clone this repo
   2. open /Ticketautomat in an IDE (vscode recommended)
   3. navigate to `Ticketautomat/src/main/java/com/example/application`
+  4. create a new file called password.txt in the `/views` directory and add the password
-  4. right-click on Application.java and select "run java"
+  5. right-click on Application.java and select "run java" and go to localhost:8080 in your browser

+## Quickstart :zap:

+Normal Usage:

+Admin Usage:
+- User: Kermit
+- Password: SecureKermitPassword42069

 ## What we've learned 🎓
 - OOP with Java